200even/expo-faded-scrollview/README.md

 ![](assets/vertical.gif) | ![](assets/horizontal.gif)

 ## Installation
-This library relies on [react-native-linear-gradient](https://github.com/react-native-community/react-native-linear-gradient).
-Follow setup instructions of linear gradient.
+This library relies on [expo](https://docs.expo.io/versions/latest/sdk/linear-gradient/)'s LinearGradient.

 And now finally run in your project directory.

-`npm install rn-faded-scrollview`
+`npm install expo-faded-scrollview`

 OR

-`yarn add rn-faded-scrollview`
+`yarn add expo-faded-scrollview`

 ## Documentation
 This library accepts all the props of [ScrollView](https://reactnative.dev/docs/scrollview) and some additional props.